 Organic Bedding: A Guide To Our Fabrics

-Our organic bedding range comes in three fabric types.
-See below for an explanation of the each fabric and its benefits.
+Our organic bedding comes in three fabrics.
+See below for an explanation of each fabric and its benefits.

 Organic Cotton Percale

 Percale is the most classic of our bedding fabrics.
 It is a cotton fabric made through a one-over, one-under weaving method that creates a tight, smooth and matte fabric – similar to a crisp cotton shirt.
 Percale’s smoothness and perfectly balanced weight make it a good choice for all seasons, but it’s particularly good in the spring and autumn.